 [ You'll need to beat three common leadership challenges to succeed with DevOps.
 Read also: 3 problems DevOps won't fix. ]

 - DevOps professionals must be hybrid and equipped within three key skill categories.
 The top three must-have skill categories in 2020 are process skills and knowledge (69 percent of respondents), automation skills (67 percent of respondents), and human skills (61 percent of respondents), according to the report.
 This is a change from the 2019 research, where automation skills ranked highest, beating out process skills and knowledge.
 The DevOps Institute believes this is indicative of the next step in DevOps adoption.
 In the first step, teams were learning about technology and its potential benefits and/or implementation difficulties.
 Once past this step, the next logical stage is to establish the process and rules through which the technology will be used, hence the evolution of the human skills required.
+More than 38 percent of respondent organizations have no upskilling program.

 - Upskilling requires the attention of business leaders now.
 The challenges of upskilling aren’t new.
 Unfortunately, more than 38 percent of respondents’ organizations have no upskilling program, 21 percent are currently working on one, and 7 percent don’t even know if their organization has an upskilling program.
 About one-third (31 percent) of respondents, however, have indicated that their company has already implemented a formal upskilling program within their organizations.